aelsharawi/WP-Bullet-VPS-Installer/README.md

 # [WP Bullet](https://wp-bullet.com) WordPress VPS Installer
-The provisioning tool for preconfiguring a VPS for WordPress
+The provisioning tool for preconfiguring a VPS for WordPress on a Debian 8 x64 system, it may work on Ubuntu 15.x and later

 ## Installation